 So, what’s gnu this year (wink)?
 I am SO excited to have our students break in AISM’s new Art Room as this year’s lower and upper school Art Teacher.
 (Whoo-hoo!)
 Similar to the herds of wildebeest, traveling distances in search of richer pastures, AISM’s herd has continued to meet challenges in order to cultivate rich experiences that further enrich its students’ academic development and I am looking forward to playing my role in keeping the momentum going this year.
 As the PE and Art teacher, I will navigate them as they continue to explore and discover their individual strengths, while providing unique opportunities to learn crucial life skills in both courses.

 Active, energetic and goal-oriented, the wildebeest is an animal of the herd; their survival depends on their ability to work as a team.
 Like the wildebeest, we will work together on our journey to set individual and collective goals, challenge ourselves, and stomp through obstacles as a team.
 With teamwork, determination and persistence, there’s just no stopping us from making this year another successful one at AISM.

-With our online partners (K12, CTY, and University of Nebraska High School), the design, support, and planning of our BLP are individualized for each student in the system.
-Our classroom teachers, and parent partners, help us implement the online program, while I assist behind the scenes.
-By monitoring the students’ progress, we ensure, as per our mission, that they are life-long and self-motivated learners who are able to prepare for an ever-changing world.
+- With our online partner, the University of Nebraska High School, the design, support, and planning of our Program are individualized for each student in the system.
+This year, I will assist the grade 10 students who are taking online Chemistry, and monitor their progress.
+We will ensure, as per our mission, that they are life-long and self-motivated learners who are able to prepare for an ever-changing world.